跳转到主要内容

 Each time we examine a label on a food product, engage in work as an employee or employer, travel on the roads, go to school to learn or to teach, stay in a hotel, borrow a library book, create or dissolve a commercial company, play sports, or engage the services of someone for anything from plumbing a sink to planning a city, we are in the world of law.

-F People sometimes make comments that characterise lawyers as professionals whose concerns put personal reward above truth, or who gain financially from misfortune.
-There are undoubtedly lawyers that would fit that bill, Just as there are some scientists, Journalists and others In that category, But, In general, it is no more Just to say that lawyers are bad because they make a living from people's problems than it is to make the same accusation In respect of nurses or IT consultants, A great many lawyers are involved in public law work, such as that Involving civil liberties, housing and other Issues.
-Such work Is not lavishly remunerated and the quality of the service provided by these lawyers relies on considerable professional dedication, Moreover, much legal work has nothing to do with conflict or misfortune, but is primarily concerned with drafting documents, Another source of social disaffection for lawyers, and disaffection for the law, is a limited public understanding of how law works and how It could be changed.
+F People sometimes make comments that characterise lawyers as professionals whose concerns put personal reward over truth, or who gain financially from misfortune.
+There are undoubtedly lawyers who fit that bill, just as there are some scientists, journalists, and others in similar categories.
+But, in general, it is no more fair to say that lawyers are bad because they make a living from people's problems than it is to make the same accusation against nurses or IT consultants.
+A great many lawyers are involved in public law work, such as that involving civil liberties, housing, and other issues.
+Such work is not lavishly remunerated, and the quality of service provided by these lawyers relies on considerable professional dedication.
+Moreover, much legal work has nothing to do with conflict or misfortune but is primarily concerned with drafting documents.
+Another source of social disaffection for lawyers, and disaffection for the law, is the public's limited understanding of how the law works and how it could be changed.
 Greater clarity about these issues, maybe as a result of better public relations, would reduce many aspects of public dissatisfaction with the law.

 Part 1